-Adidas - The German sportswear company has its international marketing division based in south-east Amsterdam (Atlas building), close to Amsterdam Bijlmer-ArenA station.
+Adidas - The German sportswear company has a headquarters office in south-east Amsterdam (Atlas building), close to Amsterdam Bijlmer-ArenA station.
 With an open international climate made up of nearly 50 nationalities, jobs on offer are mainly in digital, marketing, finance and supply chain.

 Booking.com BV - The online travel reservations company has its global headquarters in Amsterdam.
 It has a large office in the Piet Hein buildings complex on the IJ waterfront near central station and employs a diverse workforce.

 Tesla Motors - The American electric car company headed by Elon Musk has an ever growing presence in the Netherlands.
-It has its European operational headquarters office in south-east Amsterdam and a final assembly unit and European distribution centre located in Tilburg (in the south of Netherlands).
+It has its European operational headquarters office in south-east Amsterdam and a final assembly unit and European distribution centre located in Tilburg (in the south of the country).

 The following Dutch multinational companies are known to recruit internationals, although you will need to speak Dutch for domestic focussed roles: